lucystevenson/tech515-CICD/README.md

 ➖
 - complex setup for beginners
-- maintainance overhead: plug-ins and versions - getting to work and updating
+- maintenance overhead: plug-ins and versions - getting to work and updating
 - resource intensive when running multiple jobs
 - user interface may be a little outdated, compared to modern tools

 <br>

+---

 ### Stages of Jenkins

-#### A Typical Jenkins CICD Pipeline
+#### A Typical Jenkins CI/CD Pipeline

 🎭 **stages**
 1. Source Code Management (SCM) usually from git
 2. Build: compile the code, build into executable artifact
 3. Test: automated tests are run (unit tests, integration tests, etc)
 4. Package: into deployable artifact
-5. If using cont deployment then the package is deployed into target environment .e.g test, production
+5. If using continuous deployment then the package is deployed into target environment .e.g test, production
 6. Monitor: monitoring tools may need to be deployed and configured by pipeline, to observe performance, log issues, etc after deployment

 <br>

+---

 ### What Alternatives are there for Jenkins?